rin67630/Drok-Juntek-on-steroids/Hardware/6_Calibration_procedure.md

 1) D6008.h
 2) D6812.h
 3) J3603.h
 4) J3806.h

 These values should give you approximately 1% accuracy out of the box.
 If you want something more precise, you will need to calibrate and match the microcontroller module to the DC/DC converter.
-To do that, you will need an adjustable power supply and a multimeter, plus a dummy load that is able to accept some current ( I am using a 1000W 220V halogen bulb from an old cinema projector ).
+To do that, you will need an adjustable power supply and a multimeter, plus a dummy load that is able to accept some current
+( I am e.g. using a 1000W 220V halogen bulb from an old cinema projector ).

 We will, for each measurement, to record two values low/high at known values.
 The results will be entered in an excel file /hardware/CalibrationTTGO&ADS1115.xlsx